Gavin has had a passion for professional wrestling almost as long as his passion for writing. If it's in a squared circle, Gavin loves it.

 On the 27th May 2020 episode of NXT on USA, the WWE debuted its first ever “Fight Pit” match.
-New rivals Matt Riddle and Timothy Thatcher culminated their feud inside a ring bereft of ropes and turnbuckles.
-Instead the NXT canvas was surrounded by steel but, unlike the traditional wrestling cage match, there were no doors— instead, the cage was surrounded by raised platforms, and the only ways to win were submission or knock out.
+Matt Riddle and Timothy Thatcher culminated their feud inside a ring bereft of ropes and turnbuckles.
+Instead, the NXT canvas was surrounded by steel, but unlike the traditional wrestling cage match, there were no doors.
+Instead, the cage was surrounded by raised platforms, and the only ways to win were submission or knock out.

 Clearly, the Fight Pit match was designed as a riff on the legitimate mixed martial arts background of Matt Riddle.
 Timothy Thatcher, whilst having no experience in martial arts himself, has nonetheless built a reputation in the squared circle for being a rough no-nonsense fighter.
 A perfect match for these two skilled grapplers.

-Naturally, the NXT commentary team hyped the bout as a “first time ever” for WWE, but what they chose not to mention was the obvious similarities between the Fight Pit and a previous match-type used in WWE— the Lion’s Den.
+Naturally, the NXT commentary team hyped the bout as a “first time ever” for WWE, but what they chose not to mention was the obvious similarities between the Fight Pit and a previous gimmick match used in WWE—the Lion’s Den.

 Enter the Dungeon

 To understand the invention of the Lion’s Den match, we first have to understand the background involved.
 Prior to his involvement in professional wrestling, Ken Shamrock had an extensive mixed martial arts career as part of both Pancrase Hybrid Wrestling and Ultimate Fighting Championship (UFC) between 1993-1996.
 In 1994, Shamrock was crowned the King of Pancrase, and in 1995 became the inaugural UFC Superfight Champion prior to the implementation of weight classes to the company.